mindspore-ai/docs/docs/programming_guide/source_en/advanced_usage_of_checkpoint.md

 #### [Save Custom Parameter Dictionary](#Save-Custom-Parameter-Dictionary)

-Usage:Construct an `obj_dict` and pass it to `save_checkpoint` method.
+Usage:Construct an object `obj_dict` and pass it to the method `save_checkpoint`.
 Application Scenarios:

 - During the training process, additional parameters (`lr`, `epoch_size`, etc.) need to be saved to CheckPoint files.

-- Resave after modifying the parameter value in CheckPoint.
+- Resave after modifying the parameters values in CheckPoint.

-- Convert CheckPoint files of PyTorch and TensorFlow into CheckPoint files of MindSpore.
+- Convert the CheckPoint files of PyTorch and TensorFlow into the CheckPoint files of MindSpore.

-Divided into two situations according to specific scenarios:
+There is two situations according to specific scenarios:

-1. When the CheckPoint file existing, save it after modifying the content.
+1. When the CheckPoint file exists, resave it after modifying the content.

     ```python
     params = load_checkpoint("./lenet-1_1875.ckpt")